800.970.2337 [email protected]

 Clinical Training Specialist

-Vanessa Sumner graduated from Ameritech College of Nursing in 2014 and started her career in nursing at Intermountain Medical Center in Murray, Utah specializing in Cardiovascular Nursing.
-She graduated in 2018 from Western Governors University with her Bachelor of Science in Nursing and again from the same University in 2019 with her Master of Science in Nursing Administration and Leadership.
-During that time, she continued her career working with the Heart Failure and Transplant Team at Intermountain Medical Center and with the Intermountain Medical Hospitalist Group.
+Vanessa Sumner graduated from Ameritech College of Nursing in 2014 and started her career in nursing at Intermountain Medical Center in Murray, Utah specializing in Cardiovascular Nursing, Heart Failure and Heart Transplant.
+She graduated in 2019 with her Master of Science in Nursing Administration and Leadership and in 2023 with her Master of Business Administration.
 In 2020 she worked for Ameritech College of Nursing as a Clinical Instructor where she grew to love educating future nurses.
 She joined Moog in 2020 as our Clinical Training Specialist.
 She continues that love of educating by keep our internal employees up to date on the clinical aspects of infusion and enteral nutrition.